 What is the first step to recovering payment?

-Although the lien process is designed to protect the contractors, subcontractors, and material suppliers from non-payment, the Texas Mechanic’s Lien laws are also structured to protect the property owners from potential lien filings.
+Although the lien process is designed to protect the contractors, subcontractors, design professionals, and material suppliers from non-payment, the Texas Mechanic’s Lien laws are also structured to protect the property owners from potential lien filings.
 How?
 There is a rigorous pre-lien notice (also known as a notice of intent to lien or a monthly notice) schedule to satisfy to even qualify for the right to file a mechanic’s lien.

 The pre-lien notice can be confusing because it is often also called a Notice of Intent to Lien – which in other states means something altogether different.
 However, in Texas, these lien notices, no matter the name, all serve the same purpose – alert the property owner and prime contractor that your invoices are not getting paid.
-So, if you are a subcontractor, sub-subcontractor, or material supplier on a private commercial construction project in Texas, the notice of intent to file a lien is crucial to your payment recovery success.
+So, if you are a subcontractor, sub-subcontractor, design professional, or material supplier on a private commercial construction project in Texas, the notice of intent to file a lien is crucial to your payment recovery success.

 What are the notice requirements?